Skip to content

 1 / 1

 The company makes this commitment through the FSC Policy for Association (FSC-POL-01-004 V2-0).
 Full points have therefore been awarded on the basis of the company's FSC certification.
-The company also reports it supports and respects international norms such as the International Bill of Human Rights (the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights) and the ILO Declaration on Fundamental Principles and Rights at Work, based on the United Nations Guiding Principles on Business and Human Rights.
+The company also reports its own commitment to support and respect international norms such as the International Bill of Human Rights (the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights) and the ILO Declaration on Fundamental Principles and Rights at Work, based on the United Nations Guiding Principles on Business and Human Rights.

 • P